ryantd42/NY-Legislative-Git/2023/S2323A-2023/bill.md

   ___________

- Introduced  by  Sen.  BAILEY -- read twice and ordered printed, and when printed to be committed to the Committee on Health
+ Introduced  by  Sen.  BAILEY -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Health  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the public health law, in relation to providing for  the New  York state of health to help veterans ascertain their eligibility for healthcare through the department of veterans affairs
+ AN  ACT to amend the public health law, in relation to providing for the New York state of health to help veterans ascertain their  eligibility for health care through the department of veterans affairs

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 268-c of the public health law is amended by adding a new subdivision 26 to read as follows:
-  26. ASCERTAIN  IF  A MARKETPLACE APPLICANT IS ELIGIBLE FOR HEALTHCARE THROUGH THE UNITED STATES DEPARTMENT OF VETERANS AFFAIRS AND, IF  ELIGI- BLE  FOR  SUCH  HEALTHCARE,  PROVIDE  THE  MARKETPLACE  APPLICANT  WITH RESOURCES TO ALLOW THEM TO MEET WITH A LOCAL INTAKE COORDINATOR WITH THE UNITED STATES DEPARTMENT  OF  VETERANS  AFFAIRS.
-SUCH  RESOURCES  SHALL INCLUDE,  BUT  NOT  BE  LIMITED  TO,  HELP SCHEDULING A MEETING WITH THE INTAKE COORDINATOR.
+  26. ASCERTAIN IF A MARKETPLACE APPLICANT IS ELIGIBLE FOR  HEALTH  CARE THROUGH  THE UNITED STATES DEPARTMENT OF VETERANS AFFAIRS AND, IF ELIGI- BLE FOR  SUCH  HEALTH  CARE,  PROVIDE  THE  MARKETPLACE  APPLICANT  WITH RESOURCES  TO  ALLOW  THEM TO APPLY FOR HEALTH CARE BENEFITS THROUGH THE UNITED STATES DEPARTMENT OF VETERANS AFFAIRS.
   § 2.
 This act shall take effect on the ninetieth day  after  it  shall have become a law.
 Effective immediately, the addition, amendment and/or repeal  of  any  rule  or regulation necessary for the implementation of